Skip to main content

 Information and assistance

-What it helps with: Finding programs, phone numbers, local providers, forms, and next steps.
-This is often the first service a caller gets.
+What it helps with: Finding programs, phone numbers, local providers, forms, senior centers, meal sites, and next steps.

 Who may qualify: Most information help is open to older adults, caregivers, and people with disabilities.
-Some follow-up services have age, need, funding, or county rules.
+Follow-up services may have age, need, county, or funding rules.

-Where to apply: Call your county office or the statewide ADRC number.
+Where to apply: Call the statewide ADRC number or your county office.

 Reality check: Staff may give referrals instead of direct services.
-Ask for the exact name, phone number, and next step before you hang up.
+Before you hang up, ask for the exact name, phone number, and next step.

 Meals and nutrition